Having more fun than a human being should be allowed to have.

 And if the episode was good news, responsibility for that good news would be the founding fathers or Ronald Reagan or Clarence Thomas.

-If it was bad news, probably it was Teddy Kennedy or the National Organization women or the Americans that lived as union that is responsible for that frolic.
+If it was bad news, probably it was Teddy Kennedy or the National Organization of Women or the Americans of Libertaries Union that is responsible for that frolic.

-In this sense, it's fair to say, I suppose, that he gets away with his scams, as no one since Norman Lear got away with his and his series The Hole in the Family.
+In this sense, it's fair to say, I suppose, that he gets away with his scams, as no one since Norman Lear got away with his and his series Hall in the Family.

 Went to Sacramento as a DJ, then came to New York City a few years ago.